DetachHead/altstore-github/README.md

 2. a github API access token
 3. the bundle ID for the app

-this document will show you how to get each of them
+this document will show you how to get each of these

 ### 1. altstore beta